 In the global business marketplace, communication is key.
 The ability to instantly connect with customers, employees, suppliers and distributors is necessary to stay competitive.
-Over the last decade, many companies both large and small have leaned of the advantages of IP solutions.
-Some companies are still debating on switching their services, and others look to new features and recent innovations.
-Here we explore the pros and cons of business VoIP, hosted PBX, SIP Trunking and unified communications.
+Over the last decade, many companies both large and small have learned of the advantages of IP solutions.
+Some companies are still debating on switching their services, and others are looking to new features and recent innovations.
+Here we explore the pros and cons of business VoIP, hosted PBX, SIP Trunking, and unified communications.

 VoIP is a relatively recent technology.
 It goes by many other names including Voice over Broadband (VoBB), internet telephony, IP telephony and broadband phone.
 VoIP is the transmission of voice data from one IP address to another.
 It was developed in 1995 as a way to get around charges associated with long-distance and international calls.
 Since its initial development, VoIP has revolutionized communication worldwide.
 In order to transfer voice data, the signal has to be broken down into small packets.
 Those packets are then routed over the internet to the receiver, where they are re-formed to create the voice.
 The voice signal is compressed for transfer and then decompressed upon receiving.
 VoIP streamlines a range of business applications including video conferencing.
 It has transformed the way companies communicate.